 You can always check what’s new and engage directly on Facebook, Instagram, Twitter, and co.
-Email notifications aren’t really necessary, and most of the time, you’ll overlook them anyway.
-Schedule time to check what’s new, and don’t let the endless stream of tweets and posts take over your day.
+Email notifications aren’t really necessary.
+Instead, schedule time to check what’s new, and don’t let the endless stream of tweets and posts take over your day.

 Don’t Rely on Sophisticated Filing

 From my experience, it’s better to settle for a simple filing structure – probably less than ten folders and only one level of nested folders.